mangabe16/lexos/doc_src/docs/user_guide/tokenizing_texts.md

 This returns a `Doc` object.

 !!! note
-    The `tokenizer` module is a wrapper for the spaCy library, so you can also use spaCy directly to create a `Doc` object.
-Lexos s designed to make it easier to work with spaCy's functionality, but it is not necessary to use the Lexos API to work with spaCy.
+    The `tokenizer` module is a wrapper for the spaCy library, so you can also use spaCy directly to create a `Doc` object since spaCy is installed with Lexos.
+Lexos is designed to make it easier to work with spaCy's functionality, but it is not necessary to use the Lexos API to work with spaCy.

 By default the tokenizer uses spaCy's "<a href="https://spacy.io/models/xx#xx_sent_ud_sm">xx_sent_ud_sm</a>" language model, which has been trained for tokenization and sentence segmentation on multiple languages.
 This model performs statistical sentence segmentation and possesses general rules for token segmentation that work well for a variety of languages.
 The default model has been chosen to be as language-agnostic as possible, so it can be used for many languages without requiring a specific model.
 However, it is not guaranteed to work well for all languages.